Born out of a band called The Whizz Kids, Blam Blam Blam had their roots at Westlake Boys High on Auckland's North Shore.

 Tim Mahon and Mark Bell migrated across the bridge during the punk heyday in 1978 to join the avant-punk-theatre act The Plague, whose major claim to fame came with their naked live performance (albeit covered in paint) at the 1979 Nambassa Rock Festival in front of 30,000 confused hippies.

-Mark, Tim and Ian Gilroy were the "band" in the Plague (and kept their clothes on) and soon spun off as The Whizz Kids, releasing a single Occupational Hazard for Ripper in 1980.
+Mark, Tim and Ian Gilroy were the "band" in the Plague (and kept their clothes on) and soon spun off as Whizz Kids, releasing half a single Occupational Hazard for Ripper in 1980.
 Fame called and Ian Gilroy left to join The Swingers in Melbourne, leaving Tim and Mark to find a drummer.
-As luck would have it the guys stumbled (literally) across multi-talented musician Don McGlashan in late 1980 and played their first gig in October that year on a harbour cruise party.
+As luck would have it the guys stumbled (literally) across multi-talented musician Don McGlashan in late 1980 and played their first gig in October that year on a harbour cruise party which I was invited to attend.
+It was an acid tinted day which left an impression on everyone present.
+I loved the band – how could I not record them for my newish label?

-An invitation to record for Propeller followed shortly after and the first release was the track Motivation on that label's seminal Class of 81 compilation of new bands in March 1981.
+An invitation to record for Propeller followed shortly after and the first release was the track Motivation on the Class of 81 compilation of new bands in March 1981.

-The first Propeller Blam's record was the four track EP, called simply Blam Blam Blam a month later which.
-Notable for its screened cover (the initial promos were hand screened, the released copies printed facsimiles of that) to the surprise of many, charted almost immediately and sat in the top forty for several months.
+The first Propeller Blam's record was a four track EP, called simply Blam Blam Blam, a month later which was, on the first few promo copies, notable for its screened cover (the released copies were printed facsimiles of that) to the surprise of many unaware of the building buzz around the trio, charted almost immediately and sat in the top forty for several months.
+It peaked at No.13.

-In July 1981, The Blam's released their, soon to be, unofficial national anthem, There is No Depression in New Zealand which appeared at the same time that New Zealand was rocked by the nationwide anti-Springbok tour protests and riots.
-The song became the theme of the protests and was sung up and down the country, turning gold a month after release.
+In July 1981, the Blam's released their, soon to be, unofficial national anthem, There is No Depression in New Zealand which appeared at the same time that New Zealand was rocked by the nationwide anti-Springbok tour protests and riots.
+The song became the theme of the protests and was sung up and down the country.
+It peaked at No.11 in August.

-The same month they were one third of the now legendary, Screaming Blam-matic Roadshow.
+The same month the Blams were one third of the now legendary, Screaming Blam-matic Roadshow.

-December saw the release of Don't Fight it Marsha, Don McGlashan's drum machine anchored bittersweet love song, it becoming another top 20 hit.
+December saw the release of Don't Fight it Marsha, Don McGlashan's drum machine anchored bittersweet love song with a political twist, it becoming another top 20 hit.

 In early 1982 Blam Blam Blam started recording their debut album, and for a short while were a four piece with vocalist Dick Driver joining then leaving.
 The album Luxury Length was finally released in July 1982, to rave reviews, reaching number four in early August.